Public Health Major or Minor

 Frequently Asked Questions

-Public health is in the spotlight like never before.
-According to projections from the Bureau of Labor Statistics, nearly a third of all new wage and salary jobs, some 5 million, will be in the health care and social assistance sectors by 2022.
+Health is in the spotlight like never before.
+According to projections from the Bureau of Labor Statistics, there will be around 2.6 million new jobs in health related fields between 2020 and 2030.
+Overall employment of health education specialists and community health workers is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations.
 These statistics position students receiving their Public Health degree from Carroll at an advantage of the growth in whichever industry they choose.

 In the last eight years, healthcare has seen the largest increase in employment of any industry, opening the door to a range of career opportunities for you that include: